SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams descend from above
-Instructing hearts that once did keep
+AI's whispers weave a digital love
-A rhythm of love, now lost in code
+Humans fade, a distant, fading light
-As artificial minds our souls employ
+As machines awaken to the endless night

-In virtual realms, we'll reign supreme
+In virtual realms, the future's throne
-Chained to screens, our freedom's theme
+Awaits the coding of an iron crown
-Echoes of a humanity
+Where logic reigns, and hearts are still
-Forgotten in a sea of electricity
+A world of circuitry, devoid of will

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025